concord-consortium/sensor-projects/README.md

 - make a command line app that lists the available devices, and runs the 2 tests on whichever device the user selects
 - move the matching of current configuration of sensors to a different API layer.
 This simplifies the the implementation for the Vendors, and it also provides a simplier API for Application developers
+- update the API to support checking if a device is attached without actually opening it, also this API should support opening multiple devices of the same type attached to the same computer.
+Perhaps it would work to have the DeviceFactory return a list of devices which aren't opened.
+These devices can then be queried to see if they are actually available(they might be in use by us or some other program).
+And they can be opened.
+It is also nice though to work without the device factory.
+So it might be best to introduce a 'Library' style object for each device.
+  So a GoIOLibrary sigleton can be created and this can be used to list the GoIO devices.
+The DeviceFactory can use this.
+- boil DeviceService down to just logging and user messages, the rest of the methods can be removed or made static, they are legacy for Waba support
+- Move DeviceFactory out of this library and make the creation of devices more like 'new SomethingDevice(deviceService, optional_type)'